JonneCloud/Cloud-Journey/notes.md

-# Notes This is my first new file in GitHub
+# Notes This is my first new file in GitHub.
+- Learning how to create files.
+- Push changes to GitHub